 When using a sample in the Multi-Sample Player, and if there is no explicit root key set, the Multi Sample Player uses an implicit root key which is in the middle of the zone.

 The recommended way of working is that each of your projects uses a separate folder that collects all data specific for that project.

 Within each project folder use an "Audio" sub-folder where the audio and sample files for that specific project are stored.

-If you would have used audio/sample files outside that project's audio sub-folder you can easily move or copy them inside the project's audio sub-folder via the Manage Audio/Sample Files function mentioned before.
+If you would have used audio/sample files outside that project's audio sub-folder you can easily move or copy them inside the project's audio sub-folder via Project menu -> Manage Audio/Sample Files.

 Sample files that are part of a common sample library can stay in that common library, there is less need to copy them into the project Audio sub-folder.